-The pre-dentistry program comprises a core of courses required for admission to dental schools.
+The pre-dentistry interest track comprises a core of courses required for admission to dental schools.
 Your choice of the pre-dentistry track at UNCG indicates your interest in preparing for a career in dentistry.
-Because the required courses can be incorporated into almost any major at UNCG, students should consider a major they find interesting and feel they will do well in academically and then declare pre-dentistry as their second major at UNCG.
+Because the required courses can be incorporated into almost any major at UNCG, students should consider a major they find interesting and feel they will do well in academically.

 The Student Experience

 - Experienced advisers will help plan your academic path and answer questions about the various aspects of building a competitive application to dental schools.

 - You will be enrolled in a Canvas Pre-Professional group with resources and information about upcoming events, opportunities, and deadlines.
 Through this group you can find ways to participate in dental volunteerism, mentoring from dental students at UNC and ECU schools of dentistry, and a chance to meet with representatives of admissions committees from regional and national dental schools at an annual Health Programs career fair each spring.

 - Consider membership in the Pre-Dental Students Club, which allows you to have a peer group of like-minded students with whom you can engage in leadership, service, and dental experiences.

 - Required pre-dental coursework includes four to five biology courses, four to five chemistry courses, and two physics courses.
 These are also helpful in preparing for the Dental Admission Test (DAT), which students typically take after the junior or senior year, so beginning science and math coursework early is essential to success.